dziegel/cpp_event_framework/README.md

 ### Function signatures

 - State handlers.
-The signature allows to use class member functions as state handlers.
+The ImplPtr allows to call implementation member functions.
-    Also, the argument "state" allows to use the same handler function for multiple states.

-        Fsm::Transition (Fsm::ImplPtr)(Fsm::StateRef state, Fsm::Event event)
+        Fsm::Transition (*)(Fsm::ImplPtr impl, Fsm::Event event)

 - Entry/Exit actions.
-Same as for handlers - the signature allows to use class member functions as action.
-Also, the argument "state" allows to use the same action function for multiple states.
+Actions are member functions of a class.

-        void (Fsm::ImplPtr)(Fsm::StateRef state)
+        void (Fsm::ImplPtr)()

 - Transition actions.
 The signature allows to use class member functions and non-capturing lambdas as actions.
 The argument "event" may be useful in actions because the action may depend on the event type or attributes of the event.

         void (*)(Fsm::ImplPtr impl, Fsm::Event event) // Non-capturing lambda
         void (Fsm::ImplPtr)(Fsm::Event event)         // C++